STUDENT ABSENCE LINE - if you child is absent from school, please TEXT 07860 095106

 Year 9 is a vitally important year for students as they start to prepare for their GCSEs and we place a great deal of emphasis on progress and achievement in their academic work.

-Students continue to work at Key Stage 3 throughout Year 9.
+Students continue to work at Key Stage 3 throughout Year 9 but they may start aspects of the GCSE curriculum in preparation for Years 10 and 11.

-At the end of the year every student will need to make important decisions about choosing GCSE and other qualification and they will begin discussing this with their teachers throughout the year.
+In January every student will need to make important decisions about choosing GCSE and other qualifications they will continue to study in Years 10 and 11.
+They will discuss this with their teachers throughout the year.
 It is important that parents begin to talk about the future with their child too.
+There will be an Options evening in January with further information on what choices are available for your child.

 You can find out more about Choosing Your Options here.